tkiat/my-writings-public/blog/software-dev/tools/gnu-recutils-intro.md

       - 2018: 'Accelerating Development Velocity Using Docker'
 ```

-On the other hand, the recfile equivalent will require a lot of duplicated fields like 'humble bundle', which is a field shared by all books.
+On the other hand, the recfile equivalent creates a lot of duplicate fields like 'humble bundle' because it is shared by all books.